mipops/dvrescue/docs/_sections/capture.md

 <img width="1422" alt="dvcapture_03_NEW" src="https://github.com/user-attachments/assets/42d560a4-fbfa-446d-98d9-084e8bcf4d28">

 4.)
 If your deck has a Remote/Local setting, make sure it is set to “Remote” before initiating the capture.
 Please note that some decks are known to have different behavior.
-See the [DV Deck Guide]([url](https://docs.google.com/spreadsheets/d/1HvNsC110aBH8WjfnNJrF6KlT2STgCT5KRBaf1g6MxGQ/edit#gid=0)) for deck-specific information.
+See the <a href="https://docs.google.com/spreadsheets/d/1HvNsC110aBH8WjfnNJrF6KlT2STgCT5KRBaf1g6MxGQ/edit#gid=0" target="_blank">DV Deck Guide</a> for deck-specific information.

 5.)
 You can use the player buttons to control the deck and preview the content on the tape.